Fall-Back/Patterns/Page/README.md

             border: 0;
         }

+        /* Links and imasge links */
+        a {
+            color: darkslategrey;
+        }

+        a img {
+            border: 1px solid currentColor;
+        }

         /*
-            Putting things like tables in figures makes sense an allows them to become scrollable if they're too wide.
+            Putting things like tables in figures makes sense and allows them to become scrollable if they're too wide.
         */
         figure {